escodebar/escodebar/README.md

 ### Programming
 Python is my weapon of choice.
-I know its ecosystem and feel comfortable using its tools (venv, pip, unittest / py.test, jupyter, pdb, logging, …).
+I know its ecosystem and feel comfortable using its tools (venv, pip, unittest / py.test, jupyter, pdb, …).
-I also use C, C++, Javascript or Ruby where required.
+I also use other programming languages (C, C++, Javascript or Ruby) where it is meaningful.
 In general, I enjoy learning new programming languages, frameworks and libraries, since they often come with useful, new concepts.
 I’m very interested in service oriented architecture since the fist time I used ZeroMQ.